 It's all about giving you the big picture, whilst also providing the solutions that you need to fix those little problems.

 We have transparent communication, which will keep you informed at every step.
 We also employ tracked changes and embedded comments, meaning that you have full control over what is changed within your book.
 We will never alter your book's themes, change your voice or enforce any suggestions that revise your vision for your book.

-Our product provides unrivalled customer service, guaranteed quality, all within an affordable budget.
+Our product provides unrivaled customer service, and guaranteed quality, all within an affordable budget.

 We promise 100% anonymity and will never discuss your book with anyone other than yourself, without your written permission.

-We have 95 testimonials you can read from writers who wish to thank us for our work on their books.
+We have testimonials from writers who wish to thank us for our work on their books.

 Our service consists of three key elements: